jaeyk/comp_thinking_social_science/docs/01_intro.md

 # Visualize data
 ```

 - Press `ctrl + shift + o`.
-You can see a document outline based on these headings.
+You can see a document outline based on these headers.
 This is a nice feature for finding code you need to focus.

 - If your project's scale is large, then divide these sections into files, number, and save them in `code` subdirectory.